14 Ways to Save Time and Money on Family Meal Planning

 Eventually, they went and did what every child in the history of children has done: they got older.
 And with that, my days of making small, simple meals every night went right out the window.
 I didn’t realize an eight-year-old girl could eat like a teenage boy!
 Not only was my growing family draining my pantry, but my bank account, as well!

-I quickly discovered that cooking for a large family was a lot more difficult than it appeared on the surface, and if I wanted to continue staying at home with my girls, I needed to get a lot more serious about budgeting and planning.
+I quickly discovered that cooking for a large family was much more difficult than it appeared on the surface.
+If I wanted to continue staying at home with my girls, I needed to get a lot more serious about budgeting and planning.

 I researched meal planning online, bought a few books, and even attended a couple of workshops.
 Armed with a plethora of new knowledge, I began trying several options with my family.
 After a few months, I came up with a system that has worked for us for five years now.